LinguaPhylo/linguaPhylo.github.io/about.md

 You can either to write LPhy scripts in LPhyStudio, which is a Java GUI, or complete them using a text editor and save them into a file with the `.lphy` extension.

-### With or without code blocks
+### With or without keywords

-If you are working in LPhyStudio, you do not need to add `data` and `model` keywords to specify the code blocks.
+If you are working in LPhyStudio, you do not need to add `data` and `model` keywords and curly brackets to define the code blocks.
-The GUI already has `data` and `model` tabs on the bottom panel.
+We are supposed to add the lines without the `data {  }` and `model {  }` to the field at the bottom of the window, where the `data` and `model` tabs in the GUI are used to specify which block we are working on.

 But if you are writing scripts into a file, then these two keywords are necessary.
 You may see some example files containing no `data` block.